Exodus 6

 Israel: God's own people, Lev 26:12; Deu 14:2.

-Believers are redeemed to be
+Christ redeemed us to be

-'a people that are His own'.
+'the people of Go.'
 Titus 2:14; 1Pet 2:9,10

 I will be your God.